shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 43](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image(26).png)

-	When the distinct and unique counts are the same, it means the column contains unique values.
+	> **Note**: When the distinct and unique counts are the same, it means the column contains unique values.
 When modeling, it’s important that some model tables have unique columns.
 These unique columns can be used to create one-to-many relationships, which you will do in the **Model Data in Power BI Desktop** lab.

 11. In the **Queries** pane, select the **DimEmployeeSalesTerritory** query.

 	![Picture 44](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image(27).png)

-	The **DimEmployeeSalesTerritory** table stores one row for each employee and the sales territory regions they manage.
+	> **Note**: The **DimEmployeeSalesTerritory** table stores one row for each employee and the sales territory regions they manage.
 The table supports relating many regions to a single employee.
 Some employees manage one, two, or possibly more regions.
 When you model this data, you’ll need to define a many-to-many relationship.

 12. In the **Queries** pane, select the **DimProduct** query.

 	![Picture 46](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image(28).png)

-	The **DimProduct** table contains one row per product sold by the company.
+	> **Note**: The **DimProduct** table contains one row per product sold by the company.

 13. Horizontally scroll to reveal the last columns.

 14. Notice the **DimProductSubcategory** column.

-	When you add transformations to this query in the **Load Data in Power BI Desktop** lab, you’ll use the **DimProductSubcategory** column to join tables.
+	> **Note**: When you add transformations to this query in the **Load Data in Power BI Desktop** lab, you’ll use the **DimProductSubcategory** column to join tables.

 15. In the **Queries** pane, select the **DimReseller** query.

 	![Picture 49](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image(29).png)

-	The **DimReseller** table contains one row per reseller.
+	> **Note**: The **DimReseller** table contains one row per reseller.
 Resellers sell, distribute, or value add to the Adventure Works products.

 16. To view column values, on the **View** ribbon tab, from inside the **Data Preview** group, check **Column Profile**.